yoramvandevelde/wp-cli_attack_object_cache/README.md

-# Attacking hosting infrastructure through WP-CLI
+# Attacking hosting webservers through WP-CLI

 WP-CLI[1] is the command-line interface for WordPress, as their site claims.
 It gives an interface to functionality of WordPress.
 This is quite cool and is used by a lot of (WordPress) hosting companies to troubleshoot and support their customers.